 Aside from teaching in a workshop format, I also enjoy one-on-one coaching, for new and experienced writers, as they hone their craft.

-As a communications professional, I cover the sectors of healthcare; consumer health; military veterans; spirituality; and the arts, serving clients with research, writing, and editing needs.
+As a communications professional, I cover the sectors of healthcare; consumer health; technology; military veterans; spirituality; and the arts, serving clients with research, writing, and editing needs.